Loading...

 Across health and social care, we are all trying to put people at the centre of decisions about their care.
 The first step to achieving this is to truly understand them.

-Why is Future Care Planning important?
+Why is future care planning important?

-When a person arrives at hospital and is unable to communicate with the team looking after them, it can be very difficult to know whether how they appear is different from their normal.
+When a person arrives at hospital and is unable to communicate with the team looking after them, it can be very difficult to know if how they appear is different from their normal.
 Medical notes are usually very thorough concerning diagnoses, but they often do not paint a picture of what a person is like.
 They also do not convey a person’s hopes and wishes for the future, or what is important to them.

 Social care workers are often the professionals with the closest relationship to their clients across all of health and social care.
 What they know about their clients can be very valuable to other professionals and can help ensure that they are at the centre of decisions made about their care.

-Who benefits from a Future Care Plan?
+Who benefits from a future care plan?

-Everyone can benefit from a Future Care Plan.
+Everyone can benefit from a future care plan.

 Those who benefit most are those who are frail, or at risk of becoming frail, and therefore more likely to need urgent medical care in the future.
-People who care for others who are frail can also benefit from having a Future Care Plan.
+People who care for others who are frail can also benefit from having a future care plan.

-What should be in a Future Care Plan?
+What should be in a future care plan?

-Here is an overview of information that can be helpful to include in a Future Care Plan.
+Here is an overview of information that can be helpful to include in a future care plan.
 Much of this information is already available from their previous assessments and much of the rest of it you will know from working with them.
-You can discuss with the person you are supporting what information will be shared through their Future Care Plan / ACP-KIS.
+You can discuss with the person you are supporting what information will be shared through their future care plan/ACP-KIS.

 What is a person like?